-Several medications may be prescribed as eye drops or orally to lower eye pressure, to reduce the fluid that builds in the eye and increases eye pressure.
-Depending on your needs, we will recommend one or a combination of medications to help you reduce eye pressure and minimize damage to your optic nerve.
+Several medications may be prescribed as eye drops or medicines you take by mouth.
+Depending on your needs, we will recommend one or a combination of medications to help you reduce eye pressure, reduce the fluid that builds in the eye and causes increased pressure, and minimize damage to your optic nerve.

-SLT uses a new laser with low levels of energy to target select cells within the drainage system, while leaving the rest of it intact.
+SLT uses a new laser with low levels of energy to target select cells within the eye's drainage system while leaving the rest of it intact.
 This procedure is used to treat open angle glaucoma.
 Unlike some laser procedures, it may be safely repeated.

 When the angle between the iris and the cornea is too small, a laser is used to make a small hole in the iris, which helps fluid drain and lowers eye pressure.

 Relieves eye pressure by surgically creating a tiny drainage hole near the top of the eye through which fluid can drain.
 This outpatient surgical procedure is also known as filtration surgery.
 A shunt may be implanted as part of the trabeculectomy surgery.